Bernay History, Family Crest & Coats of Arms

 The name Bernay was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Bernay family lived in Norfolk, where they were established since the early Middle Ages.
 The family's name, however, derives from their former place of residence, the town of Bernai, in the department of Eure, Normandy.
 The popularity of this given name among Normans in the centuries immediately following the Norman Conquest of 1066 was greatly increased by virtue of its having been borne by St. Bernard of Clairvaux (c.1090-1153) founder and abbott of a monastery at Clairvaux.

 Early Origins of the Bernay family

 Important Dates for the Bernay family

 This web page shows only a small excerpt of our Bernay research.
-Another 155 words (11 lines of text) covering the years 1620, 1622, 1668, 1622, 1693, 1706, 1688 and 1710 are included under the topic Early Bernay History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1620, 1622, 1668, 1622, 1693, 1706, 1688 and 1710 are included under the topic Early Bernay History in all our PDF Extended History products and printed products wherever possible.

 Bernay Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Berney, Berny, Bernay, Bernays, Bernys, Burney and others.

 Early Notables of the Bernay family (pre 1700)